skykhs3/skykhs3.github.io/_posts/2024-09-11-types-and-options-of-git-merge.md

 `Rebase` moves the current branch's commits onto the latest commit of the target branch.

 **Pros**
-- **Clear History**:  It doesn’t leave extra Git commit histories, keeping the commit log linear and clean.
+- **Clear History**:  It doesn't leave extra Git commit histories, keeping the commit log linear and clean.

 **Cons**